-In the Precision Software News Round-Up: 8 June 2018, the US and UK will not hold talks during the G7, Mexico imposes tariffs on US goods, ZTE agrees to pay an extra $1.4 billion for compliance violations and in the Precision Report we look at opportunities and threats for the 3PL market.
+In the Precision Software News Round-Up: 8 June 2018, potential Brexit delays at Dover and Calais; the US and UK will not hold talks during the G7; Mexico imposes tariffs on US goods; ZTE agrees to pay an extra $1.4 billion for compliance violations and more.

 The UK’s Freight Transport Association has accused Theresa May’s government of “playing chicken with crucial parts of the British economy.”
 Earlier this year, FTA listed eight demands to enable the UK to keep trading after Brexit, and stated that the government has made no progress on these essentials.
 Without resolution, goods leaving and entering the UK could experience severe border delays at Dover and Calais.
 Furthermore, supply chains will be disrupted and consumers may face empty shelves.

 FTA deputy chief executive James Hookham claimed that there is nowhere to check goods at UK ports and no system in place to do this.
 There are also questions regarding the status of the 13 percent foreign driver workforce and whether the EU will recognize UK driver qualifications.
 More worryingly, there are as yet just 103 international haulage permits available to cover the 300,000 journeys made by UK trucks to Europe annually.